Cleeng/cleeng-java-sdk/README.md

 There are two basic kinds of these methods, synchronous ones and their asynchronous sibilings that can be recognized by the 'async' suffix in the method name.

-There is also a way to send a collection of different requests in one batch asynchronously through '''invokeBatchAsync''' method.
+There is also a way to send a collection of different requests in one batch asynchronously through 'invokeBatchAsync' method.
 Please see "Example asynchronous batch request usage" above.

 Instead of duplicating all class & type information once more in this file, please refer to the file src/main/java/com/cleeng/api/Cleeng.java for the method signatures, and to src/main/java/com/cleeng/api/domain/*.java for the classes used for parameters and return values.
 The names map directly to the documentation available at API Reference.